ntemposd/website/content/en/docs/tech-worker/wappier/index.md

 ## Life at wappier

-This is a remote role now.
-Traveling to attend team events has been really cool pre-Pandemic, hope to do that when back to reality.
-The coolest story to tell though has been contributing to a growing organization that transitioned from Office to Remote in a week or so.
+This has been a Remote role from day one.
+With the whole team being traditionally at the office, I have been the first remote team member.
+Well, not for long!
+The most exciting story to unfold here, is how a fast-growing organization transitioned from Office to Remote in a week or two.
+One thing I am definitely still missing is traveling to attend team gatherings in Athens, Greece.
+I sadly couldn't manage to do that post-Pandemic.